1) The animals

 Vegetarians don’t eat flesh foods that are high in cholesterol and saturated fat, and lacking in fibre.

 A vegan diet is even better for your health!
 According to the Academy of Nutrition and Dietetics, vegans are less likely to such as cancer, diabetes, high blood pressure or heart disease.
+Many look for the best CBD oils UK in an attempt to help them manage or avoid certain health conditions too.

 3) The environment: